perrystreetsoftware/cwac-loaderex/README.markdown

 Release Notes
 -------------
+- v0.5.0: switched to taking a `SQLiteOpenHelper` instead of a `SQLiteDatabase`
 - v0.4.0: added `insert()`, `update()`, `delete()`, and `execSQL()`; better on-change support
 - v0.3.0: added `SharedPreferencesLoader`
 - v0.2.0: added `SQLiteInsertTask` and `SQLiteDeleteTask`